-How stress accumulates in the body is often misunderstood, because stress is usually described as something that happens in the mind.
+How stress accumulates in the body is often misunderstood, because stress is usually described as something that happens only in the mind.
+In reality, stress accumulates in the body long before it is recognized as a conscious thought.

 How Stress Accumulates in the Body Over Time

-When a stressful situation is perceived, the nervous system is activated.
-As a result, muscles are tightened, breathing patterns are altered, and the body is prepared for action.
+When the body perceives a stressful situation, the nervous system activates.
+As a result, muscles tighten, breathing patterns change, and the body prepares for action.
 This response is natural and protective.

-However, when stress is experienced frequently, the body is not always given the opportunity to return to a state of rest.
-Over time, tension is stored rather than released.
+However, when you experience stress frequently, the body does not always return to a state of rest.
+Over time, it stores tension instead of releasing it, and stress accumulates in the body without being fully noticed.

 How Stress Accumulates and Is Stored in the Body

 Deadlines, emotional responsibilities, and constant stimulation can keep the nervous system activated for long periods.
-As a consequence, stress is often stored in the body instead of being processed and released.
+As a result, the body often stores stress instead of processing and releasing it.

-Therefore, stress accumulation should not be understood as a personal failure, but rather as a physiological adaptation.
+Therefore, it is more helpful to understand stress accumulation not as a personal failure, but as a natural physiological adaptation.

 Common Areas Where Stress Accumulates in the Body

-Although each person experiences stress differently, certain patterns are commonly observed.
+Although each person experiences stress differently, certain patterns tend to appear in the body.

 The Neck and Shoulders